STEM EQUITY RESOURCES

 High school students can participate in a one-week camp for young women to develop creativity and visit corporate engineering plants to meet professional engineers.

-Pretty Brainy inspires girls academically and professionally, with the goal of helping them to gain the confidence to deepen their knowledge in STEM.
-The organization promotes the enhancement of learning, critical thinking and student engagement, focusing on problem-solving, risk-taking and innovation.
+Pretty Brainy inspires girls academically and professionally, to help them to gain the confidence to deepen their knowledge in STEM.
+The organization promotes the enhancement of learning, critical thinking, and student engagement, focusing on problem-solving, risk-taking, and innovation.
 The Colorado nonprofit was founded on the following principles:

 -